baxter101/Bar_bot_project/README.md

 School project : Robotic bartender

-Goal : Have Baxter detect objects via an external ASUS Xtion camera, pick up a glass and
+Goal : Have Baxter detect objects via an external ASUS Xtion camera and Baxters' arm camera to pick up a glass and

 dispense the correct beverage based on coloured labels.

 keywords :
 * Baxter research robot